HomeEducationBachelor

 Commencement of studies exam

 There is a commencement of studies exam during this study programme.
-During the first weeks of the 1st semester, you must take part in a written commencement of studies exam.
-The purpose of the commencement of studies exam is to determine whether or not you have actually commenced your studies.
-You must participate in and pass this exam in order to continue the study programme.
-If you do not participate or do not pass, you must participate and pass the re-exam, which is also a written exam.
-If the commencement of studies exam or the re-exam is not passed, you will be withdrawn from your studies by October 1st.
-The commencement of studies exam is based on the introduction as well as the students’ expectations and motivation for the studies.
+During the first weeks of the 1st semester, you must take a written commencement of studies exam.
+The purpose of the commencement of studies exam is to determine whether you have actually commenced your studies.
+You must pass this exam in order to continue on the study programme.
+If you do not pass the exam, you will have to take another written re-exam.
+If you do not pass the commencement of studies exam or the re-exam, you will have to leave the programme by October 1st.
+The commencement of studies exam is based on the introduction as well as your expectations and motivation for the programme.

-You receive the assessment “Approved” or “Not approved” based on your answers.
-The assessment “Approved” is received when the written exam is answered and handed in.
+You will receive the assessment “Approved” or “Not approved” based on your exam answers.

 More info about Applied Industrial Electronics

-If you want more in-depth knowledge about the academic content of the study programme, you can find additional information here:
+For more information about the academic content of the study programme, see here:

-• The curriculum for Applied Industrial Electronics, where you, among other things, find descriptions of all the courses
+• The curriculum for Applied Industrial Electronics, including descriptions of all the courses

 • The study programme has a number of world-class laboratories, which are dedicated to research and student projects